 Risk-free Rate (Rf): The commonly accepted rate used as the Rf is the yield on short-term government securities.
 The problem with using this input is that the yield changes daily, creating volatility.

 Return on the market (Rm): The return on a stock market is the sum of the average capital gain and the average dividend yield.
 The market return can be negative in a short-term market.
-As the result, the long-term market return is utilized.
-The other major drawback is that these returns are backward looking & not futuristic
+As a result, the long-term market return is utilized.
+The other major drawback is that these returns are backward-looking & not futuristic.

 There are four major assumptions of CAPM.
-One of the assumptions is that investor can borrow & lend the funds at the risk-free rate.
+One of the assumptions is that investors can borrow & lend the funds at a risk-free rate.
 This assumption is unrealistic for the real world.
-The individual investors are unable to borrow or lend at the same return as the US government.
+Individual investors are unable to borrow or lend at the same return as the US government.

-Therefore expected return calculated by CAPM model may not be correct in this situation.
+Therefore expected return calculated by the CAPM model may not be correct in this situation.

 The problem may arise in using the CAPM to calculate a project-specific discount rate.
 Generally, equity beta & portfolio/investment beta are different.
 Therefore, the company needs to find a proxy beta for the project.

-However, finding accurate proxy beta might be difficult and can affect the reliability of outcome.
+However, finding accurate proxy beta might be difficult and can affect the reliability of the outcome.

 Research has shown the CAPM stands up well to criticism, although attacks against it have been increasing in recent years.
-Until something better presents itself, though, the CAPM remains a very useful item in the financial management toolkit.1,2
+Until something better presents itself, the CAPM remains a very useful item in the financial management toolkit.